looker-open-source/extension-gen-ai/README.md

 ## 1. Overview
 This repository compiles prescriptive code samples demonstrating how to create a Looker Extension integrating Looker with Vertex AI Large Language Models (LLMs).

-Looker Gen AI is an extension created to showcase interactivity between Looker and LLM with 2 main applications:
+Looker GenAI is an extension created to showcase interactivity between Looker and LLM with 2 main applications:
 1. Data Exploration using NLP and GenAI (ask a looker explore).
 Using Natural Language to ask your data about specific things.
 The LLM Model will try to find the right fields, filters and pivots to explore the data.
 2. Business Insights on top of Dashboards.
 With this feature, we ingest all the data from the selected Dashboard as a context and can ask the LLM model a question based on the context provided